mjclawrence/soci1230_w22/assignments/week_01_assignment.md

 For the TFS questions you used in Part One:

 - Find the mean of one response level (weighted by `n_responses`, the number of survey responses at each college) by type of college (use the `type` variable).
-The response level can be an existing one (like `CHOICE.firstchoice`) or a new level you think is preferable (like `CHOICE.firstchoice + CHOICE.secondchoice`).
+The response level can be an existing one (like `CHOICE.first`) or a new level you think is preferable (like `CHOICE.first + CHOICE.second`).
 All the means can be summarized in the same function.

 For the CSS questions you used in Part One: